Marcinelle mining disaster: Background

 Coal mining was historically a major industry in Belgium and a major force during the era of the Industrial Revolution.
-It was concentrated around three mining basins in Hainaut, Liège and latterly Limburg provinces.
+It was concentrated around three mining basins in Hainaut, Liège and latterly Limburg province.
 The Bois du Cazier mine was located in the former at Marcinelle in the region around Charleroi known as the Pays Noir.

 Although increasingly struggling to compete with foreign competition, the Belgian economic miracle at the end of World War II gave renewed life to the coal industry which increasingly struggled to recruit miners within Belgium.
 The use of German prisoners of war became increasingly difficult and, in response, the Belgian government created various guest worker programs aimed at encouraging workers to travel to Belgium on work contracts.
 The first such agreement was made with Italy in 1946.

 Marcinelle disaster

 On 8 August 1956, a major mining disaster occurred at the Bois du Cazier mine.
 The accident initiated at 8:10 am when the hoist mechanism in one of the shafts was started before the coal wagon had been completely loaded into the cage.
 Electric cables ruptured, starting an underground fire within the shaft.
 The moving cage also ruptured oil and air pipes which made the fire worse and destroyed much of the winch mechanism.
 Smoke and carbon monoxide spread down the mine, killing all the miners trapped by the fire.
 At the time of the incident, 274 people were working in Bois du Cazier, also known as Puits Saint-Charles.

 Rescue operations continued until August 23 when the final verdict came from the mouth of a rescuer: "Tutti cadaveri!"
 (All corpses).
 Of the 274 people working on that morning, only twelve survived.
 Most of the victims were immigrants.
 Among the victims, there were 136 Italians, 95 Belgians, eight Poles, six Greeks, five Germans, five Frenchmen, three Hungarians, one Englishman, one Dutchman, one Russian and one Ukrainian.
 The incident prompted Italy to demand better working conditions for the Italian guest workers in Belgium.
 Belgium, however, decided to recruit foreign workers from other countries more actively.